Zamiell/s2client-api-typescript/README.md

-# s2client-proto-typescript
+# s2client-api-typescript

 This is a version of the StarCraft 2 API for [TypeScript](https://www.typescriptlang.org/).
 It uses [protobuf-ts](https://github.com/timostamm/protobuf-ts) to convert [the official protocol files](https://github.com/Blizzard/s2client-proto/tree/master/s2clientprotocol) to TypeScript interfaces, enums, and serialization methods.

-TODO: explain the difference between `s2client-proto-typescript` and `s2client-api-typescript`.

-This project is similar to [@node-sc2/proto](https://github.com/node-sc2/proto), which is written in JavaScript and uses `pbjs` to convert the official proto files to JSON (instead of TypeScript).
+This project is similar to [@node-sc2/core](https://github.com/node-sc2/core) and [@node-sc2/proto](https://github.com/node-sc2/proto), which are written in JavaScript and use `pbjs` to convert the official proto files to JSON (instead of TypeScript).

 <br>